European Super League: What will impact be on Premier League, Champions League, Euros and more?

 What will PL clubs discuss in crisis talks?

-The 14 Premier League clubs who have no involvement in the Super League proposals will hold talks with Premier League CEO Richard Masters on Tuesday.
+The 14 Premier League clubs who have no involvement in the Super League proposals have been holding talks with Premier League CEO Richard Masters on Tuesday.

 "This is a highly significant conference call," said Bryan Swanson, Sky Sports News' chief reporter.